satragnis/RandomListing/ReadMe.md

 ## App Architecture

-This sample app used MVVM with Clean architecture
+This is a sample app using MVVM with Clean architecture